chefgs/golang/src/api/README.md

 - Layered: The requesting client need not know whether it’s communicating with the actual server, a proxy, or any other intermediary.

+- Uniform interface – REST is defined by four interface constraints: identification of resources; manipulation of resources through representations; self-descriptive messages; and, hypermedia as the engine of application state.

+- Code on demand (optional) – REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.
+This simplifies clients by reducing the number of features required to be pre-implemented.

 ## What makes a RESTful API
 A REST API consists of,
 1. API Endpoint URL